mdaines/grammophone/README.md

 Building the app
 ----------------

-Rake and Sprockets are used to concatenate the JavaScript source files, compile templates, etc. Install sprockets with `gem install sprockets` and build the app with the default rake task, just `rake`.
+Grammophone uses [Yarn](https://yarnpkg.com/) to handle its build system and development dependencies.
+[How to install Yarn](https://yarnpkg.com/en/docs/install).

+To bundle the JavaScript and CSS:

+    yarn run bundle

+To rebuild JavaScript and CSS as files are changed:

+    yarn run watch

-[jison](http://zaach.github.com/jison/) is used to build the app's grammar specification parser, but the parser (src/parser.js) is checked into the repository, so you don't have to install jison.
+[Jison](http://zaach.github.com/jison/) is used to build the app's grammar specification parser, but the parser (src/grammar/parser.js) is checked into the repository.
+To generate the parser:

-For development, a Rack application is provided which rebuilds the application on every request (see `config.ru`).
-Install Rack with `gem install rack` and use the `rackup` command to start.
-By default, the application is available at [http://localhost:9292/](http://localhost:9292).
+    yarn run generate-parser

 Tests
 -----

-Tests can be run by starting the development Rack application with `rackup`, and then opening one of the test pages with your web browser.
-For example, [http://localhost:9292/test/parsing.html](http://localhost:9292/test/parsing.html) runs the parser tests.
-Results appear in the browser console.
+Currently only the routines in grammar/ have tests.
+(There are no controller or view tests yet.)
+To run these:

+    yarn test